 Using employee classes to set ICHRA allowance amounts

-For most businesses, full-time employees bring the greatest value to the company.
-In this case, it makes sense to offer full-time employees larger allowance amounts ($500 a month, for example) than part-time employees ($300 a month, for example).
+For most organizations, full-time employees bring the greatest value.
+In this case, it makes sense to offer your full-time employees larger allowance amounts ($500 a month, for example) than your part-time employees ($300 a month, for example).

-Businesses can also use an employee’s rating area to offer different allowance amounts.
-Because the individual market varies across the country, the business might choose a standard (offering employees an amount equal to the lowest-cost silver plan in the area, for example) and alter allowance amount based on that standard to employees in different rating areas.
+You can also use an employee’s rating area to offer different allowance amounts.
+Because the individual health insurance market varies across the country, you might choose a standard (i.e., offering employees an amount equal to the lowest-cost silver plan in the area) and alter the allowance amount based on that standard to employees in different rating areas.

-Remember, businesses can also choose to offer different allowance amounts to different employees within each class by the employee’s age and family status.
+Remember, you can also choose to offer different allowance amounts to different employees within each class by the employee’s age and family status.
 You can tailor your budget to meet your needs because there’s no annual maximum contribution limit with an ICHRA.